mazhs1992/reactRouterProject/README.md

 ### Responce

-Use json() from 'react-router-dom' instead of webs Responce.
+Use json() from 'react-router-dom' instead of webs Responce (throw errors).

 ### EDIT FORM